kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/4-compute.md

 - **Cons**:
   - **Not for everything**: If you can use another Azure service instead, it is often worth it.
   -  **Maintenance**: A lot of maintenance with VMs.
 Operating system updates, patches, security concerns.

+### Examples of when to use VMs
+- **During testing and development**.
+VMs provide a quick and easy way to create different OS and application configurations.
+Test and development personnel can then easily delete the VMs when they no longer need them.
+- **When running applications in the cloud**.
+The ability to run certain applications in the public cloud as opposed to creating a traditional infrastructure to run them can provide substantial economic benefits.
+For example, an application might need to handle fluctuations in demand.
+Shutting down VMs when you don't need them or quickly starting them up to meet a sudden increase in demand means you pay only for the resources you use.
+- **When extending your datacenter to the cloud**.
+An organization can extend the capabilities of its own on-premises network by creating a virtual network in Azure and adding VMs to that virtual network.
+Applications like SharePoint can then run on an Azure VM instead of running locally.
+This arrangement makes it easier or less expensive to deploy than in an on-premises environment.
+- **During disaster recovery**.
+As with running certain types of applications in the cloud and extending an on-premises network to the cloud, you can get significant cost savings by using an IaaS-based approach to disaster recovery.
+If a primary datacenter fails, you can create VMs running on Azure to run your critical applications and then shut them down when the primary datacenter becomes operational again.

 ### Exam tips
 Virtual Machines are at the core of Azure compute and are widely used.